davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Wisconsin Breast Cancer dataset results

 The Wisconsin Cancer dataset [@wolbergMultisurfaceMethodPattern1990] was chosen as a more challenging task.
-The dataset was originally from the UCI Machine learning repository [@Dua_2019] and accessed through the OpenML catalog via the scikit-learn `sklearn.datasets.fetch_openml` function.
+The dataset was originally from the UCI Machine learning repository [@Dua_2019] and accessed through the OpenML catalogue via the scikit-learn `sklearn.datasets.fetch_openml` function.
 There are two version of this dataset available, so the smaller version with 10 features and 699 instances was chosen (https://www.openml.org/d/15).

 Figure 10 shows a typical result with a population of 50, a batch size of 50 and 5 iterations.
 The run time for each fold ranged from 34 to 42 seconds.
 The average accuracy on the test data was 93.7% with a standard deviation of 1.9%.